Brinklow, Maryland

 Brinklow is an unincorporated community in Montgomery County, Maryland, United States.
 Brinklow is located on Maryland Route 650, 3 mi northeast of Olney.
-Brinklow has a post office with ZIP code 20862.
+Brinklow's ZIP code is 20862.
+It is located within the Ashton-Sandy Spring census-designated place for statistical purposes.

 The community was named by Hallie Lea, a storekeeper in the late 1880s, most likely for Brinklow in Warwickshire, England.